oberlinsteel/oberlinsteel.github.io/music/index.md

 Each album the band has produced has a unique style all its own.
 As veteran members graduate and new members bring their own influences and musicality to the band, Oberlin Steel redefines itself each year with a new sound.
 The band’s current repertoire focuses mostly on traditional steelband music—calypso and soca tunes from the past and present, with some pop, jazz, and bossa mixed in.

 For track listings and more information, click on the album titles below.
-Many of our albums (as noted below) can also be found <a href="http://oberlinsteel.bandcamp.com">on bandcamp</a>.
+Many of our albums (as noted below) can also be found [on bandcamp(http://oberlinsteel.bandcamp.com).

 <ul class="media-list">
 	{% for post in site.categories.music %}